eclipse-vertx/vert.x/core_manual_python.md

 Functions:

-* `write_buffer`: write a Buffer to the `WriteStream`.
+* `write`: write a Buffer to the `WriteStream`.
 This method will never block.
 Writes are queued internally and asynchronously written to the underlying resource.
 * `write_queue_max_size=`: set the number of bytes at which the write queue is considered *full*, and the function `write_queue_full` returns `True`.
-Note that, even if the write queue is considered full, if `writeBuffer` is called the data will still be accepted and queued.
+Note that, even if the write queue is considered full, if `write` is called the data will still be accepted and queued.
 * `write_queue_full`: returns `True` if the write queue is considered full.
 * `exception_handler`: Will be called if an exception occurs on the `WriteStream`.
 * `drain_handler`: The handler will be called if the `WriteStream` is considered no longer full.